Have you ever noticed a drop in your Wi-Fi signal when you start up your microwave? You’re not crazy – this is a very real phenomenon.

 Need help with your Wi-Fi?

 Is your Wi-Fi playing up?
 Are you struggling to secure a reliable signal in your home or office?
 Is your internet unbearably slow?
 We can help.
 The team at Computer Cures have an incredibly high success rate resolving frustrating Wi-Fi issues.
-Contact us today on 1300 553 166 or fill out the form on this page, and we’ll be in touch too.
+Contact your local WIFI Technician Near Me on 1300 553 166 or fill out the form on this page, and we’ll be in touch too.